Senior Vice President, Member Partnership

 Gemma Hooley (she/her) is the Senior Vice President for Member Partnership at NPR.

-In this role, Hooley leads the team responsible for maintaining the day-to-day business relationship with Member Stations and other broadcast partners, working with executives, producers, marketers and content decision makers on strategies to grow and serve the audience.
-Hooley plays a leadership role in strategic projects with Member Stations in the fields of content development, collaborative fundraising, digital distribution and audience engagement.
+In this role, Hooley leads the team responsible for maintaining the day-to-day business relationship with Member stations and other broadcast partners, working with executives, producers, marketers and content decision makers on strategies to grow and serve the audience.
+Hooley plays a leadership role in strategic projects with Member stations in the fields of content development, collaborative fundraising, digital distribution, and audience engagement.

-Hooley holds a honors Bachelor of Arts degree in Anthropology and English from the University of Cape Town, and an Master of Arts degree in Public Communications from American University in Washington, D.C.
+Hooley holds a Bachelor of Arts (Hons) degree in Anthropology and English from the University of Cape Town, and an Master of Arts degree in Public Communications from American University in Washington, D.C.
 She is a 2014 Punch Sulzberger Fellow at Columbia University.